pezanitech/maziko/readme.md

 # Maziko

-Maziko is a full-stack web framework combining the power of Go for the backend with modern frontend technologies (React, Vue, Svelte), connected through Inertia.js for a seamless single-page application experience.
+Maziko is a full-stack web framework combining the power of Go for backend functionality with modern frontend technologies (React, Vue (coming soon), Svelte (coming soon)), connected through Inertia.js for a seamless single-page application experience.

 ## 🚀 Features

--   **Full-Stack Go & Frontend**: Develop your entire application with Go on the backend and your choice of frontend technology
+-   **Full-Stack Go & Frontend**: Develop your entire application with Go for backend code and your choice of frontend technology
--   **Multiple Frontend Templates**: Choose from React, Vue, or Svelte templates to start your project
+-   **Multiple Frontend Templates**: Choose from React, Vue (coming soon), or Svelte (coming soon) templates to start your project
--   **Single-Page Application Feel**: Uses Inertia.js to provide SPA-like navigation without API boilerplate
+-   **Single-Page Applications**: Uses Inertia.js to provide SPA navigation without API boilerplate
 -   **File-Based Routing**: Automatic route generation based on directory structure
 -   **Server-Side Rendering**: Built-in SSR support for improved SEO and initial load performance
--   **Hot Module Replacement**: Fast development feedback with HMR for both Go and frontend code
+-   **Live Reloading**: Fast development feedback with live reloading for both Go and frontend code
 -   **CLI Tool**: Easy project scaffolding and management with the `maziko` command-line tool
--   **Tailwind CSS**: Modern utility-first CSS framework included out of the box
 -   **Vite Building**: Fast builds and development server with Vite
--   **Nx Monorepo**: Efficient workspace management for multiple projects and templates

 ## 📋 Getting Started

 ### Prerequisites

--   Go 1.24.2
+-   Go >= 1.24.2
 -   Node.js >= 18
 -   pnpm >= 10